brunokoga/Montevideo/advanced_dir/advancedRaces.md

 The following race discussions describe the general attitudes held by each race toward the 11 base classes in the _Pathfinder RPG Core Rulebook_ and the six new base classes introduced here in the _Advanced Player's Guide_.
 Humans tend to fit easily into every class, while other races favor some occupations much more highly than others, with a handful of classes earning the contempt and suspicion of certain races.
 These expanded looks at racial attitudes can help give definition and depth to each race and spark ideas for how and why members of that race might be inclined to pursue one class rather than another, or what challenges they might face in adopting a career that goes against the grain of their society.

-These attitudes should never be considered restrictions on what classes players may choose, regardless of their characters' race, nor are they a prescription that demands player characters think or act a certain way toward members of a class described as being highly favored (or highly disfavored by members of their race.
+These attitudes should never be considered restrictions on what classes players may choose, regardless of their characters' race, nor are they a prescription that demands player characters think or act a certain way toward members of a class described as being highly favored (or highly disfavored) by members of their race.
 As always, players are the ones in charge of their own characters.
 These attitudes instead describe the common attitudes of typical NPC members of their race and the values and attitudes their characters may have been raised with.
 Characters can learn these typical attitudes about their class with a DC 10 [Knowledge](../skill_dir/knowledge#_knowledge) (local) check (DC 5 for attitudes of their own race).

 # Racial Traits

 The following race discussions also describe alternate racial traits for each character race.
-It is important to note that these racial traits are not the same as the trait rules found in Chapter 8 of this book (and originating in other Pathfinder products.
+It is important to note that these racial traits are not the same as the trait rules found in Chapter 8 of this book (and originating in other Pathfinder products).
 Those traits are effectively half-feats, intended to tie characters to the specific nations, cultures, regions, and races of the Golarion campaign world.
 Racial traits, on the other hand, are those racial abilities described at the bottom of [each race's description](../races).
 Some races have few racial traits, like half-orcs and humans.
 Others, like dwarves and gnomes, have many.
 All of these racial traits represent typical members of the race and the kinds of special abilities they gain from their heritage, whether from biology, racial attitudes, or otherwise.

 This chapter also contains a list of alternate class features for each race.
 Some of them play on racial archetypes not reflected in the standard racial traits, like a gnome's love of languages or tinkering or a halfling's mastery of thrown items or of slipping through a battlefield under the feet of larger races.
 In order to choose one of these racial traits, you must exchange one or more of the existing racial traits available to your character.
 These racial traits replace a character's normal racial traits; they are not abilities gained in addition to them.
 In many cases, racial abilities are exchanged on a one-to-one basis; you give up one racial ability from the _Core Rulebook_ to gain one presented in this book.
 In other cases, you may have to exchange more than one racial trait to take one of these alternate racial traits.
 For example, a gnome may eschew the militant path and exchange defensive training and hatred for the gift of tongues, while other magic-using gnomes might forgo the traditional gnome specialty of illusion magic to become a magical linguist or even a pyromaniac.